Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Experiments

 \subsection{Results on Reference-based Stylization}

-We compare APS with the discrete diffusion baseline MMaDA~\citep{mmada} and continuous methods (shaded {gray}).
+We compare APS with the discrete diffusion baseline MMaDA~\citep{mmada} and existing continuous diffusion baselines (shaded {gray}).
 Table~\ref{tab:style} reports quantitative results, while Figure~\ref{fig:style} shows qualitative examples.
-APS improves over MMaDA on ImageReward~\citep{imagereward}, CLIP-T~\citep{clip}, and DINO~\citep{dino} scores, demonstrating that our posterior sampler unlocks stylization capabilities absent in the base model.
-Notably, APS also surpasses continuous baselines such as IP-Adapter~\citep{ipadapter} and StyleAligned~\citep{stylealigned} on ImageReward and CLIP-T, despite relying on a weaker generative prior~\citep{mmada}.
+APS consistently improves over the base MMaDA model across all metrics: ImageReward~\citep{imagereward}, CLIP-T~\citep{clip}, and DINO~\citep{dino} demonstrating that our posterior sampler successfully unlocks zero-shot stylization capabilities that are otherwise absent in the base model.
+By formulating style alignment as a reward maximization problem, APS guides the discrete generation trajectory to capture style attributes from the reference image without requiring auxiliary control networks or fine-tuning.
+Notably, APS surpasses established continuous baselines such as IP-Adapter~\citep{ipadapter} and StyleAligned~\citep{stylealigned} on ImageReward and CLIP-T metrics, despite relying on a weaker generative prior.